-LHR has become a popular choice for safe, long-lasting and effective method of hair reduction for both aesthetic as well as medical indications.
+LHR has become a popular choice for safe, long-lasting and effective methods of hair reduction for both aesthetic as well as medical indications.
 It is the most demanded aesthetic procedure.
 LHR improves the quality of life in patients suffering from hirsutism.

 Why should one consider LHR?

-- Reduction in density of hair.
+- Reduction in the density of hair.

 - Change in the texture of hair – from dark, thick and long hair the texture changes to thin, fine and light-colored hair.

 - Relief from ingrown hair giving a smooth texture to the skin.

 - More cost-effective in the long term –endless expenditure on shaving creams, waxing, depilatory methods, razors are eliminated.

 - Safe and painless.

 LHR works on the principle of selective photothermolysis.

 The laser beam hitting the skin is absorbed by melanin pigment present in the hair shaft which results in thermal damage to the hair shaft and the root.
 The laser only damages the hair that is in the growth phase of the hair cycle, remaining hair which is not in the growth phase are not damaged.
 Hence, we require 6 – 8 sittings depending on the body part.